hibernate/hibernate-validator/README.md

 ## Licensing

-Hibernate Validator itself as well as the Jakarta Bean Validation API and TCK are all provided and distributed under the Apache Software License 2.0.
+Hibernate Validator itself as well as the Jakarta Validation API and TCK are all provided and distributed under the Apache Software License 2.0.
 Refer to license.txt for more information.

 ## Build from Source

 You can build Hibernate Validator from source by cloning the git repository `git://github.com/hibernate/hibernate-validator.git`.
-You will also need a JDK 17+ and Maven 3 (>= 3.3.1).
+You will also need a JDK 17+ and Maven 3 (>= 3.9.6).
 With these prerequisites in place you can compile the source via:

     mvn clean install